-Parents are satisfied with The McDonald College because their children are happy to be a part of such a unique school.
+Parents are satisfied with The McDonald College because their children are happy to be a part of such a unique school and many report improved academic achievements.
 New families often comment upon how easily their child has 'fitted in' even when the enrolment commenced during the year.

 Parents mention the 'community' spirit of the school that nurtures the students and gives them a strong sense of belonging and safety.
-They say this begins as soon as they start in the moming through to the after school care and performing arts programmes.
+They say this begins as soon as they start in the morning through to the after school care and performing arts programmes.

 Students across all ages continue to say they love coming to school each day and that they enjoy the friendship and interaction across all age groups.
-Senior students note that each lesson is invaluable and some commented that they would be concerned if they had to miss a lesson.
+Senior students note that each lesson is invaluable and some have commented that they would be concerned if they had to miss a lesson.

-Students feel that their teachers are nurturing and that 'they really want you to succeed'.
+Students feel that their teachers are nurturing and that the staff want to help them achieve their dreams.

 They feel that the teacher commitment is very high at the College and that their teachers are 'generous' and 'selfless'.
 Senior students felt that the teacher / student relationship at The McDonald College was unique.

 Students commented that they are encouraged to be accepting of difference in all aspects of their school lives.
 The College operates a Peer Support programme which provides the secondary students with opportunities to develop skills for life, including those related to coping with difficult situations, resilience, effective communication, risk-taking and conflict resolution.

 Staff across all areas of the College are very supportive of each other and have good relationships with their peers and the College community.

-They feel they were listened to with the decision to return to 'single time' and that the process resulted in decisions that will enhance their teaching practice and thus student achievement for the future.
-The staff do feel 'time poor' by the increasing compliance demands placed on them.
+They feel they were listened to with the decision to return to 'single time' and that the process resulted in decisions that have enhanced their teaching practice and thus student achievement evidenced by the very strong HSC results placing the College in the top 100 schools in NSW.
+The staff have reported they feel less stressed since returning to single time delivery of the HSC.

-REPORTING AREA 14 : Summary Financial Information
+REPORTING AREA 14: Summary Financial Information